 With CMSIS, the CMSIS generic function NVIC_SetPriority() can be used instead of the OS_ARM_ISRSetPrio() function.
 Note that with the CMSIS function, the range of valid interrupt priority values depends on the number of priority bits defined and implemented for the specific device.
 The number of priority bits for the specific device shall be defined in the device specific CMSIS header file as NVIC_PRIO_BITS.
 If it is not defined in the device specific header files, a default of 4 is set in the generic CMSIS core header file.
 A CPU with 4 priority bits supports up to 16 preemption levels.
 With CMSIS, the range of interrupt priorities for this CPU would be 0 to 15, where 0 is the highest priority and 15 is the lowest.
-About interrupt priorities in an embOS project, please refer to Interrupt priorities priority and ID values used to setup the NVIC controller, please refer to Different interrupt priority values on page 53.
+About interrupt nesting on page 42, about the differences between interrupt priority and ID values used to setup the NVIC controller, please refer to Different interrupt priority values on page 54.